softwaretoolsmonster/lecture4-sectionc/README.md

-This repository is aa markdown tutorial
+This repository is a markdown tutorial